Quarrying in a watercourse or lake

 The department gives preference to applications that demonstrate environmental benefits (e.g. removing a sand slug or alleviating bank erosion) or have a minimal impact on the natural environment (e.g. taking material from a dam or weir storage area).

-If the application relates to a watercourse or lake in a wild river area, the application will not be granted unless the quarry material is to be used for specified works or residential complexes in that area.
+If the application relates to a watercourse or lake in a wild river area, the application needs to consider requirements under the Wild Rivers Act 2005.

 Resource allocations are granted for a maximum of five years.
 They can be renewed and can be transferred to another person.